Clarifai/docs/docs/api-guide/model/deep-training.md

 ## Create a Workflow

-Put your new deep-trained model to work by adding it to a workflow.
+Put your new deep trained model to work by adding it to a workflow.
 Below is an example of how to create a workflow with a deep trained model.

 <Tabs>